📖 A beginner’s guide to Bitcoin

 Before we can give you full access to all of Shakepay’s functionalities, we have to verify your identity, which is why we ask for personal information like your name, address, and date of birth.

-Verifying identities helps protect against fraud and watch out for suspicious activities.
+Verifying identities helps us protect you against fraud and keep an eye out for suspicious activities.

 Tips for Bitcoin beginners